-Waste rock stockpiles are designed with slopes of 2H:1V and constructed in lifts to provide a high degree of geotechnical stability (Agnico Eagle 2024a).
+Waste rock stockpiles are designed with slopes of 2H:1V and constructed in lifts to provide a high degree of geotechnical stability.
 Waste rock has been stored in stockpiles at Doris within the footprint of the Temporary Waste Rock Pads (Pads I and T).
 Pad I was previously used as a waste rock stockpile which is now used as an ore stockpile at Doris.
 Pad T was constructed in 2015 and is currently the main Temporary Waste Rock pad at Doris.
-All Pads are located within the Pollution Containment System, which drains to a Pollution Control Pond (PCP) at the southern edge of the pad complex and collection sumps located at the south east corner of the pad areas.
+All Pads are associated with the Pollution Containment System, which drains to a Pollution Control Pond (PCP) at the southern edge of the pad complex and collection sumps located at the south east corner of the pad areas.
 Water collected at the PCPs and collections sumps is discharged to the TIA at Doris.

-During Care and Maintenance, underground exploration activities will continue at Doris and stope development will be postponed as no rock fill will be required.
-A new surface waste rock stockpile within the approved project footprint at Doris, which will not impact any Nunavut waters, is required for temporary storage of rock fill associated with underground activities at Doris.

-All seepage and runoff from the waste rock stockpile pad will be directed to a downstream lined PCP and be managed in accordance with the Groundwater Management Plan (Agnico Eagle 2022a).
+During Care & Maintenance, underground exploration activities will continue at Doris and stope production will be postponed, therefore no rock fill will be required.
+A new surface waste rock and ore stockpile within the approved project footprint at Doris is required for temporary storage of rock fill and for ore tonnes to be relocated from current ore stockpiles to enable surface infrastructure construction work to progress at Doris.
+Construction for this stockpile, Pad U, was initiated in 2024 and ore and waste rock stockpiling will begin in 2025.
+Seepage and runoff from Pad U will be directed to a downstream lined PCP and be managed in accordance with the Groundwater Management Plan.

 At the Madrid North Waste Rock Pad, leveling and compaction of the waste rock stockpile (generated from Naartok Trench and Madrid underground mining) has been completed.
 The CWP, perimeter berm, runoff collection ditch and seepage collection sumps were constructed, and water collected in the sumps will be pumped to the CWP water and will be trucked or conveyed via the waterline to the TIA at Doris.
 A new downstream collection sump as outlined in the March 24, 2022 written notification to the NWB "Water License 2AM-DOH1335 - Conditions Applying to Construction and Operation - Development of Sump (Sump 1) at Madrid North Contact Water Pond" was constructed in 2023 to capture the bypass from the CWP.
-Additional details on the sump management is provided in the Doris-Madrid Water Management Plan (Agnico Eagle 2024b).
+Additional details on the sump management are provided in the Doris-Madrid Water Management Plan.
+Work to improve water management from the Madrid WRSF was permitted in 2024 and construction was initiated in Q1 2025.